php/php-langspec/spec/10-expressions.md

 The type of the result is `int`, and the value of the result is that after the shifting is complete.
 The values of `e1` and `e2` are unchanged.

-If the shift count is negative, the actual shift applied is `n - (-shift count % n)`, where `n` is the number of bits per `int`.
-If the shift count is greater than the number of bits in an `int`, the actual shift applied is shift count `% n`.
+Left shifts where the shift count is greater than the bit width of the integer type (e.g. 32 or 64) must always result in 0, even if there is no native processor support for this.

+Right shifts where the shift count is greater than the bit width of the integer type (e.g. 32 or 64) must always result in 0 when `e1` is positive and -1 when `e1` is negative, even if there is no native processor support for this.

+If the shift count is negative, this results in a diagnostic followed by a `bool` result having value `FALSE`.

 These operators associate left-to-right.